calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 --------------------------------------

 * 3 strands
-    * computer science
+    * Computer science
-    * information technology
+    * Information technology
         * not a discrete subject - is supposed to be taught across the curriculum
-    * digital literacy
+    * Digital literacy
         * not a discrete subject - is supposed to be conveyed across the curriculum

 * As computing teachers we must support our schools with ICT and digital literacy
-    * Very few teachers have this skill-set or experience
+    * Very few other teachers will have a background in Computing
-    * Other subjects/staff will need support from you to train them in all aspects of computers (ICT and Computing) for their class's
+    * Other subjects/staff will need support from you to train them in some aspects of computers (ICT and Computing) for their class's
-    * We should consider this part of our role in schools
+    * We should be consider this _support_ part of our role in schools

 Existing Resources